-Thaw overnight in the refrigerator and then reheat in either the microwave or a small skillet.
+Thaw overnight in the refrigerator and reheat in either the microwave or a small skillet.

 MORE INSTANT POT RECIPES TO LOVE:

-- 1 1/2 pounds of pork shoulder or Boston Butt
+- 1 1/2 pounds pork shoulder, or Boston Butt

 - In your Instant Pot, add the oil.
 Press the saute button.

 - Wait for the oil to heat up, and then add the pork.
 Brown on all sides, about 2-4 minutes per side.

 - Then add the rest of the ingredients, coating the pork.